yoasif/global-canary/index.md

 ## Who runs this?

-This domain is run by [Mozilla](https://mozilla.org), as an interim measure while an RFC is pursured through the IETF.
+This domain is run by [Mozilla](https://mozilla.org), as an interim measure while an RFC is pursued through the IETF.